shide1989/react-redoc-sample/README.md

-# Getting Started with Create React App
+# Redoc React Sample

 This Redoc React sample project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and pnpm.

+It provides a started to build a React application with Redocly's [Redoc](https://redocly.com/)

 ### Installation